chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/conclusion.md

 ## Who made LearnStorybook.com?

-The text, code, and production were contributed by [Chroma](http://blog.hichroma.com/).
+The text, code, and production were contributed by [Chromatic](http://blog.hichroma.com/).
 The tutorial was inspired by Chroma’s popular [GraphQL + React tutorial series](https://blog.hichroma.com/graphql-react-tutorial-part-1-6-d0691af25858).

 Want more tutorials and articles like this?
-Sign up to the Chroma mailing list.
+Sign up to the Chromatic mailing list.

 <iframe style="height:400px;width:100%;max-width:800px;margin:0px auto;" src="https://upscri.be/bface0?as_embed"></iframe>